zhaozb08/sentence-transformer/README.md

     The classification head can be used for any general-purpose sentence classification task.
 Set the `num_classes` parameter in the model to match the number of output classes.

-2. Sample Output (since the head randomly initialized):
+2. Sample Output (since the head is randomly initialized):

     Input sentences: ['This is a spam message.', 'This is not a spam message.']